Mallard: Invasiveness

 Availability of mallards, mallard ducklings, and fertilised mallard eggs for public sale and private ownership, either as poultry or as pets, is currently legal in the United States, except for the state of Florida, which has currently banned domestic ownership of mallards.
 This is to prevent hybridisation with the native mottled duck.

 The mallard is considered an invasive species in Australia and New Zealand, where it competes with the Pacific black duck (known as the grey duck locally in New Zealand) which was over-hunted in the past.
 There, and elsewhere, mallards are spreading with increasing urbanisation and hybridising with local relatives.

 The eastern or Chinese spot-billed duck is currently introgressing into the mallard populations of the Primorsky Krai, possibly due to habitat changes from global warming.
-The Mariana mallard was a resident allopatric population – in most respects a good species – apparently initially derived from mallard-Pacific black duck hybrids; unfortunately, it became extinct in the late 20th century.
+The Mariana mallard was a resident allopatric population – in most respects a good species – apparently initially derived from mallard-Pacific black duck hybrids; it became extinct in the late 20th century.

 The Laysan duck is an insular relative of the mallard, with a very small and fluctuating population.
 Mallards sometimes arrive on its island home during migration, and can be expected to occasionally have remained and hybridised with Laysan ducks as long as these species have existed.
 However, these hybrids are less well adapted to the peculiar ecological conditions of Laysan Island than the local ducks, and thus have lower fitness.
 Laysan ducks were found throughout the Hawaiian archipelago before 400 AD, after which they suffered a rapid decline during the Polynesian colonisation.
 Now, their range includes only Laysan Island.
 It is one of the successfully translocated birds, after having become nearly extinct in the early 20th century.

 Relationship with humans

 Domestication

 Mallards have often been ubiquitous in their regions among the ponds, rivers, and streams of human parks, farms, and other human-made waterways – even to the point of visiting water features in human courtyards.

 Mallards have had a long relationship with humans.
 Almost all domestic duck breeds derive from the mallard, with the exception of a few Muscovy breeds, and are listed under the trinomial name A. p. domesticus.
 Mallards are generally monogamous while domestic ducks are mostly polygamous.
 Domestic ducks have no territorial behaviour and are less aggressive than mallards.
 Domestic ducks are mostly kept for meat; their eggs are also eaten, and have a strong flavour.
 They were first domesticated in Southeast Asia at least 4,000 years ago, during the Neolithic Age, and were also farmed by the Romans in Europe, and the Malays in Asia.
 As the domestic duck and the mallard are the same species as each other, it is common for mallards to mate with domestic ducks and produce hybrid offspring that are fully fertile.
-Because of this, mallards have been found to be contaminated with the genes of the domestic duck.
+Because of this, mallards have been found to contain genes of the domestic duck.

 While the keeping of domestic breeds is more popular, pure-bred mallards are sometimes kept for eggs and meat, although they may require wing clipping to restrict flying.